sfc-gh-vtimofeenko/sfguide-data-engineering-with-snowpark-scala/README.md

 An example has been provided in `snowflake.properties.example`.

 ## Lab Steps (Part 1)
-- Follow the SQL instructions in `sql/01_setup_snowflake.sql` to prepare your Snowflake account
+1. Follow the SQL instructions in `sql/01_setup_snowflake.sql` to prepare your Snowflake account for the lab.
-- Run `Step02_LoadRawData` Java program from local machine
+2. Run `Step02_LoadRawData` Java program (from your local machine) to ingest raw data from S3 into Snowflake.
-- Follow the SQL instructions in `sql/03_load_weather.sql` to configure the Frostbyte weather data share
+3. Follow the SQL instructions in `sql/03_load_weather.sql` to configure the Frostbyte weather data share in your Snowflake account.
-- Run `Step04_CreatePOSView` Java program from local machine
+4. Run `Step04_CreatePOSView` Java program (from your local machine) to create a flattened view (and corresponding stream object) for POS data.
-- Review Java code in `Step05_FarenheitToCelsiusUDF`
+5. Review Java code in `Step05_FarenheitToCelsiusUDF`.
+This contains a Java UDF that will be used in Step 7.
-- Review Java code in `Step06_UpdateOrdersProcedure`
+6. Review Java code in `Step06_UpdateOrdersProcedure`.
+This contains a Java stored procedure that will merge data from the flattened POS view into the `orders` table.
-- Review Java code in `Step07_UpdateDailyCityMetricsProcedure`
+7. Review Java code in `Step07_UpdateDailyCityMetricsProcedure`.
+This contains a Java stored procedure that will perform various aggregation and transformations to prepare the `daily_city_metrics` table in the `analytics` layer.

 ## Deploy UDFs and stored procedures